 - Eating large quantities of refined carbohydrates and sugars

 While most of these risk factors are associated with what is generally seen as an “unhealthy lifestyle”, intense and prolonged exercise can also lead to higher levels of free radicals in the body, meaning that for athletes, antioxidants are especially important to avoid overuse injuries, longer recoveries and compromised immunity.

 While free radicals can be dangerous in high quantities, our body actually produces them and they are important to our health in small amounts.
-For example, free radicals help our immune cells to fight infection.
+For example, free radicals help our immunity cells to fight infection.